About us

 Barbara Schindelhauer

-I have a university background in Business, Psychology and Communication (Dipl-Kffr., MSc).
-After several years in Sales & Marketing, my new (and I guess always meant to be) career started while I was a stay home mom: Contributing to the development of children while letting the good things happen.
+I am a German national and have two children.
+I have graduated from Business Administration and Psychology at the University of Mannheim, Germany, and have completed a Master at Stirling University, Scotland.
+After several years in Sales & Marketing in the international consumer goods industry, my new (and I guess always meant to be) career started while I was a stay home mom: Starting my own business to contribute to the development of children without being overambitious but letting the good things happen and enjoying these precious early years.

 In 2004, I volunteered in my children’s kindergarten, and came across the Numberland research project by early childhood pedagogue Dr. Gerhard Friedrich.
 The impact on my children Tom (rising 5) and Tina (3) was incredible.
 Not only were they completely absorbed by exploring numbers and shapes, they also benefited in their overall development.
 And what fun we had!